Everything I've Learned About Sex

 Sexpert

-A hussy with a lit degree desperately trying to market her sex blog after realising she’s a 35-year-old barista.
+A hussy with a lit degree desperately trying to market her sex blog after realizing she’s a 35-year-old barista.

 Sixty-Nine